Lois Lenski, Children’s Writer

 Lois Lenski (1893-1974) was born in Springfield, Ohio, and spent her early years there.
 She loved to draw and eventually became a trained artist.
 In the l920s, she illustrated the Betsy Tacy books by Minnesota writer Maud Hart Lovelace.
 Later, she was encouraged by her publisher to try to write her own book to go along with some of her many illustrations.
 The experiment worked and the first book which Lenski wrote to accompany her own drawings was published.
 She became extremely successful at this and went on to write and illustrate almost 100 books.
 One of them, Strawberry Girl, won the Newbery Award in l946.

 Lenski’s career shows what can happen when someone encourages another person to branch out and try a new endeavor.

-This is the fourth stop on our Ohio Trail!
+The Lenski Children’s Center in Springfield is the fourth stop on our Ohio Author Adventures Trail.

 Rebecca Blake Beech